 On April 17, 2018, the Board held an affordable housing workshop that directed staff to pursue various initiatives, including funding, density bonuses and inclusionary zoning, among others.
 Subsequently, the County contracted with Florida International University's Metropolitan Center to update the Broward County Affordable Housing Needs Assessment (2018).
 On October 8, 2019 Commissioner Geller hosted a workshop to discuss housing affordability and residential densities, followed by an affordable housing workshop held by the Board on October 22, 2019.
-Subsequently, on November 5, 2019, the Board voted on several motions to initiate amendments to Land Use Plan (LUP) policies and transmit it to the Broward County Planning Council for consideration.
+Subsequently, on November 5, 2019, the Board voted on several motions to initiate amendments to Land Use Plan (LUP) policies and transmit them to the Broward County Planning Council for consideration.

-The proposed text amendments are being put forth subsequent to comments received at the Board's November 5, 2019 meeting (Item #86).
-The proposed text amendment is included as a draft in Exhibits 1 of the Staff Report, and addresses the following:
+The proposed text amendments are being put forth subsequent to comments received at the Board's November 5, 2019 meeting (Item #85).

+The proposed text amendment is included as a draft in Exhibit 1 and addresses the following: